vass-engineering/Demo-Openshif-multicluster/ReadmeClusterA.md

 sshKey: 'ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIOJPehYsDsrmM+yK6hhPpoG6Rflh284s06tNA+XcPeVC labmulticluster@bastion.labs.vass.es'
 ```

-6. Download your installation pull secret from the Red Hat OpenShift Cluster Manager added to install-config.yaml
+7. Download your installation pull secret from  Red Hat OpenShift Cluster Manager added to install-config.yaml

 ```
     The pull secret from the Red Hat OpenShift Cluster Manager.
 This pull secret allows you to authenticate with the services that are provided by the included authorities, including Quay.io, which serves the container images for OpenShift Container Platform components.